inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 ## Course Objectives

-####During this course, you will Learn
+- During this course, you will Learn

   - Why Docker Platform is Secure
   - The core technologies of Docker built-in default security
   - What issues to consider when implementing Docker Security
   - How to deploy with add-on docker security features and tools
-- How to make docker contents secure
+  - What are the best practice to make docker contents secure
   - How to make secure user management and access
   - Learn Docker Security Best Practices

 Note:
 We will cover the followings;